VolkovLabs/business-packages/README.md

 # NPM packages

-Packages for using across projects
+Packages to use across projects.

 ## Install all packages

-Run command in the root folder to install all packages
+Run the command in the root folder to install all packages

 ```
 npm install
 ```